 Economic Diplomacy

 - (1) In 1976, the OECD formulated the OECD Guidelines for Multinational Enterprises to set out recommendations and expectations regarding the activities of multinational enterprises from the Guidelines adhering countries.
-The Guidelines have been revised five times—in 1979, 1984, 1991, 2000, and 2011—in line with the development of the world economy and changes in corporate behavior.
-At present, in addition to OECD member states, Argentina, Brazil, Bulgaria, Croatia, Egypt, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia, Ukraine, and Uruguay adhere to the Guidelines.
+The Guidelines have been revised six times—in 1979, 1984, 1991, 2000, 2011 and 2023—in line with the development of the world economy and changes in corporate behavior.
+At present, in addition to 38 OECD member countries, 13 non-member countries, Argentina, Brazil, Bulgaria, Croatia, Egypt, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia, Ukraine, and Uruguay adhere to the Guidelines.

-- (2) The Guidelines are not legally binding but provide principles and standards for responsible business conduct across a range of fields, including general policies and policies on disclosure, human rights, employment and industrial relations, environment, combating bribery, bribe solicitation and extortion, consumer interests, science and technology, competition, and taxation.
+- (2) The Guidelines are not legally binding but provide principles and standards for responsible business conduct across a range of fields, including general policies and policies on disclosure, human rights, employment and industrial relations, environment, combating bribery and other forms of corruption, consumer interests, science, technology and innovation, competition, and taxation.

 .)